malina-dva/Estimation-of-relative-abundance-of-species-in-metagenome-data/README.md

 ```
 You can obtain the results not only for S (species level) but any other taxlevel, by simply filtering the taxlevel column for it.
 Yet, the full lineage specification won't be available after running the step #6.
-On order to obtain it, we can use taxpasta
+In order to obtain it, we can use taxpasta
 ## 7. Merge the bracken output files for the two samples using taxapasta and obstain the full taxonomic lineage for each species
-Taxpasta works with python>=3.8, so I advice we create a whole new conda environment specifying the version of python needed for taxpasta to work
+Taxpasta works with python>=3.8, so it will be better if we create a whole new conda environment specifying the version of python needed for taxpasta to work
 ```{bash, eval=FALSE}
 conda create -n myenv python=3.8 conda activate myenv pip install taxpasta
 ```
 if pip requires additional dependences you will have to install them, as per usual.
-Taxpasta also requires a set of 'taxonomy' files for full lineage info to be appended to bracken results.
+Taxpasta also needs provided a set of 'taxonomy' files for full lineage info to be appended to the bracken results.
 One can download those files in a new directory
 ```{bash, eval=FALSE}
 mkdir taxa_DB